-SFU, BCIT and UBC all have campuses located in Vancouver’s downtown.
-Add Vancouver Film School, VCC and too-many-to-count ESL schools to the mix, all within 5 to 10 minutes of travel time.
-Elementary schools nearby include Elsie Roy Elementary, Lord Strathcona Elementary (one of the earliest schools in the Lower Mainland) and Admiral Seymour Elementary.
+Simon Fraser University (SFU), the British Columbia Institute of Technology (BCIT) and the University of British Columbia (UBC) all have campuses located in Vancouver’s downtown.
+Add Vancouver Film School, Vancouver Community College (VCC) and too-many-to-count ESL schools to the mix, all within 5 to 10 minutes of travel time.
+Elementary schools nearby include Elsie Roy Elementary in Yaletown and Lord Strathcona & Admiral Seymour Elementary in the Strathcona district.
 King George Secondary School in the West End just minutes away.

 From a more-than-affordable 250 square foot microloft, to a gleaming luxury waterfront condominium with all the mod cons, the urban housing mix is as diverse as the residents themselves.
 Where new Gen X and Millennials are searching for urban engagement and diversity, and downsizing Boomers are the new normal in this vibrant part of the city.
 At the heart of the neighbourhood, Gastown came in #4 overall, named as one of the ‘50 Most Stylish Neighborhoods in the World’ by Complex magazine.
 New mid and high-rise developments in the area are providing modern and affordable housing for the young up-and-coming population searching for unique spaces close to the energy of Downtown.
 The neighbourhood is also home to a number of single room occupancy (SRO) buildings and not-for-profit housing co-ops.

 Extensive loft and warehouse conversions offer a different sort of luxury accommodation to the discerning buyer looking for that artistic edge in their home.
-In fact, downsizing Baby Boomers are the new normal in this vibrant part of the city.
 Just west of the neighbourhood’s borders, a grouping of high-rise buildings and townhouse complexes offer luxury accommodations and stunning views of the North Shore.

 When you live in Downtown East, Stanley Park is your neighbour, the seawall is your driveway, and Portside Park is your front porch.
 Andy Livingstone Park offers Chinese-culture-inspired park space and ponds, and boasts some of the best venues in Vancouver for its soccer fields and baseball diamond.
 There are also two tennis courts and a revolutionary skateboard park underneath the Georgia Viaduct.
 Direct access to both the Burrard Inlet and False Creek portions of the seawall offer the walker, jogger, roller blader, biker and dog walker endless hours of pleasure.